Commercial Tobacco Prevention and Treatment Program: Youth Programs

 Levels of Wisconsin youth e-cigarette use

-Wisconsin youth are heavily targeted by e-cigarette companies, and that marketing caused a major spike in youth e-cigarette use between 2014 and 2018.
-Wisconsin has been working hard to undo this spike in youth nicotine addiction.
-Wisconsin reduced high school cigarette smoking rates from 33% in 2000 to 1.8% in 2022, and middle school cigarette smoking rates from 12% in 2000 to less than 1% in 2022.
+Through the Commercial Tobacco Prevention and Treatment Program (CTPTP) and its funded partners, Wisconsin is working hard to undo this uptick in youth nicotine addiction.
+Past efforts have reduced high school cigarette smoking rates from 33% in 2001 to 5% in 2021, and middle school cigarette smoking rates from 12% in 2000 to 1.4% in 2018 (Wisconsin Youth Risk Behavior Survey; Wisconsin Youth Tobacco Survey).

 Policies that work